dmaus2018/phorm/README.md

 # News and noteworthy

+* 2024-12-06
+    * Added new API `/api/determinedoctype` to auto detect payload details
 * 2024-12-05
     * the new configuration property `valsvc.api.response.log.payload` can be used to disable logging of the result JSON
     * Added support for German ZuGFERD XML invoices